chazhenricks/wsl-setup-windows/WSL.md

 ## WSL Installation

+First - check the build on your version of Windows
+1. Go to `Settings > System > About`
+1. Scroll down  and check the OS Build.
+If you are 16215 or later, you're good to go.
+If not, check for updates and update your OS.

 ### Enable Developer mode.

 Click the Windows icon and navigate to `Settings -> Update and Security -> For developers` and make sure the `Developer Mode` radio button is selected.